SIakovlev/CarND_Term1_P2/writeup_template.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 * Data augmentation was done at each epoch.
 The idea
-* Optimiser type: [Adam Optimiser]() - based on [this](http://cs231n.github.io/neural-networks-3/) Adam is suggested as a default algorithm to use for majority of applications.
+* Optimiser type: [Adam Optimiser]() - in [CS231n](http://cs231n.github.io/neural-networks-3/) Adam is suggested as a default algorithm to use for majority of applications.
 In the original [paper](https://arxiv.org/abs/1412.6980) it shows the best performance for MNIST dataset.
-* Batch size: 128 - I just left a default value as it worked good for me.
+* Batch size: 128 - I left a default value as it worked good for me.
 Number of epochs: 100 - after about 100 epochs I didn't see any noticeable improvements.
 * Learning rate.
 I reduced learning rate with the number of epochs in the following way:
     * 0 - 30 epochs: 0.001
     * 30 - 60 epochs: 0.0001